hessam61/python_learning/README.md

-Collection of Python learning practices.
+Collection of Python3 learning practices.